microsoft/playwright-dotnet/docfx_project/documentation/Page.AdjustCommonSettings.md

     and then wait long time(if networking not good or have "great wall") to download browser before they can run program

-You want make your exe portable, and put the browsers & drivers as subfolder into your main exe folder and ship to end user directly
+You want make your exe portable, and put the browsers & drivers as subfolder into your main exe folder and ship to end user directly.

 So, you want to manual set BrowsersPath and DriverExecutablePath.